 For the ultimate rock climbing experience, try Adventure Time in Dublin.
 It’s a company that offers rock climbing and abseiling tours.
 You’ll learn how to tie knots and secure yourself when on a cliff, and of course, you’ll get to do some rock climbing.
 It’s a great activity for a group of friends or even families with children.
 You can choose a preferred level of difficulty.
 Safety is top priority, so the tour can be adjusted even for children as young as eight years old.
 But don’t think this means that you’ll get to slack off!
 The instructors will make sure to give you both a pleasurable and challenging experience so that you could test your limits and see just how much you’re capable of.
 So the tour is just as perfect both for beginners and those who’ve already climbed a rock or two in their lives.

 The Irish Military War Museum offers something that you’ve definitely never thought of before.
-You can drive a real military tank around an obstacle course, crushing everything in your way.
+You can be driving a real military tank around an obstacle course, crushing everything in your way.
 You’ll get close to a real piece of history.
 This is the kind of experience that makes you appreciate the peaceful times we’re living in now, without these indestructible giants riding down your street.
 That’s not all the museum has got to offer.
 They have a great collection of equipment, weaponry, and vehicles, all in good condition.
 You can try on military uniforms and touch many of the exhibits to get a really close look at everything.
 All in all, it can be a very rewarding experience for history and military buffs, as well as spark an interest in these topics in children and adults alike.

 Although practiced long before anyone even coined the name, coasteering has become a popular sport relatively recently.
 This physical activity is a combination of swimming, climbing, jumping, and diving.
 The rocky coastline of Dublin makes a perfect destination for coasteering.
 There are companies that will suit you up in appropriate equipment and take you to the best spots around Dublin for coasteering.
 You’ll get to climb rocks and jump off the edge right into the sea.
 Coasteering is a fun and diverse activity, which requires having multiple skills and being in good physical shape.